 EISA assists civil society organisations in Chad with planning, coordinating and deploying election observer missions.
 The organisation also provides training for long and short term citizen observers all over the country.
 Helping build sustainable election observer networks and coalitions is an important aspect of EISA's support so that increasingly, these groups develop a common approach to election observation, resource sharing and mutual support in carrying out their activities.
-A similar programme was developed for training political party agents in poll watching.
+A similar programme was developed for training party poll-watchers in poll watching.

 This is the first programme of its kind to be undertaken in this region of the continent.
 Here, the capacity of civil society organisations is still weak, particularly around involvement in the electoral process.
 EISA is laying the ground for a long term intervention strategy.
 It aims to build local capacity and address the most pressing needs for assistance from countries without a long tradition of competitive elections.